bodrick/newznab-tmux/docker/8.3/README.md

 **Author:** [Fossil01](https://github.com/Fossil01)

 ### Caution: This setup is intended solely for development use.
-For production deployments, it is recommended to construct your own Docker containers.
+For production deployments, it is recommended to construct your own Docker containers

 This development environment is composed of several key containers: App, MariaDB, Redis, Manticore, and Mailpit.
 The App container hosts nginx and PHP-FPM, and includes a bind mount that links to the root directory of this project.
 Supervisord is utilized to manage these services in the background.